whitneyburton/portfolios/students/1611-front/pamela-lovett/pamela_lovett.markdown

 ## B: Individual Work & Projects

-Individually, I completed the following projects:
+I enjoyed working on an individual project to the start the module because it gave me a good idea of where I was at, in terms of learning.
+It also helped to have to do everything on my own.

+Individual Projects:
+* Mythical Creatures
 * Penguin Party [GitHub URL](https://github.com/thatPamIAm/penguin-party)
-* Mythical Creatures (4 left to complete on Centaur)
 * Static Comp 1 [GitHub URL](https://github.com/thatPamIAm/static-comp)
 * Static Comp 2 [GitHub URL](https://github.com/thatPamIAm/pl-comp-challenge-2)
 * Static Comp 3 (in progress)